interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

 - `INACTIVE`: Initial state.
-In this state, an empty trustline account is generated, and the payment is automatically resolved & quoted.
+In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
 On success, transition to `Ready`.
 On failure, transition to `Cancelling`.
 - `READY`: Awaiting user approval.
 Approval is automatic if `intent.autoApprove` is set.
 Once approved, transitions to `Activated`.
 - `ACTIVATED`: During activation, money from the user's main account is moved to the payment account to reserve it.
 On success, transition to `Sending`.
 - `SENDING`: Stream payment from the payment account to the destination.